Let us now praise John Harvey.

 First, a shot of my uncle standing in front of the New Neon Movies as we arrived for the Sunday matinee showing of How the West Was Won.
 He’s holding one of my souvenir programs for the picture.

-Just so there’s no confusion about the marquee over the box office: The New Neon ran This Is Cinerama on Saturdays and How the West Was Won on Sundays.
+Just so there’s no confusion about the marquee over the box office: The New Neon ran This Is Cinerama on Saturday and How the West Was Won on Sunday afternoons.
 The rest of the week, and Saturday and Sunday evening, was devoted to current art-house fare.
 The marquee shows that the (regular) feature is Big Night, the 1996 hit starring Stanley Tucci and Tony Shalhoub as brothers operating a failing Italian restaurant.
 Opening on the coming Friday will be Robert Altman’s jazz-flavored Kansas City.

 And here, finally, is the picture I originally wanted to open this post.
 This was taken the day before, in the “auxiliary” projection booth set up at the rear of the New Neon’s auditorium.
 It’s after the showing of This Is Cinerama, and John is carefully monitoring the rewinding of the second half of the feature.